 - Examined service delivery costs and considered ways to reduce costs

-- Delivered a Cloud Cost Reduction Plan in 7 days to reduce AWS costs by 30%
+- Delivered a plan in 7 days to reduce Amazon costs by 30%

 5. Put a Roadmap in Place and Implement

-Ten Mile Square has guided dozens of SaaS and product companies through this process, and we’re well versed in countless ways to optimize and create savings plans to reduce your AWS cloud costs.
-Once we have a roadmap, we can implement it alongside you, including:
+Ten Mile Square has guided dozens of SaaS and product companies through this process, and we’re well versed in countless ways to optimize AWS pricing and create savings plans to reduce your AWS cloud usage.
+Once we have a roadmap, we can implement it alongside you including:

 - Hands-on Architecture Modernization to help move the current system state to the desired target state